openvinotoolkit/open_model_zoo/models/intel/face-detection-retail-0004/description/face-detection-retail-0004.md

 ## Outputs

 The net outputs blob with shape: [1, 1, N, 7], where N is the number of detected bounding boxes.
-Each detection has a format [`image_id`, `label`, `conf`, `x_min`, `y_min`, `x_max`, `y_max`], where:
+Each detection has the format [`image_id`, `label`, `conf`, `x_min`, `y_min`, `x_max`, `y_max`], where:
   - `image_id` - ID of the image in the batch
   - `label` - predicted class ID